Vivekha11/dreamy-gallery/docs/README.md

-# 🌸 Dreamy Image Gallery
+# Dreamy Image Gallery

-A responsive and interactive image gallery built using HTML, CSS, and JavaScript.
-This project allows users to view, filter, and explore images with a smooth user experience.
+Dreamy Image Gallery is a responsive frontend project built using HTML, CSS, and JavaScript.
+It allows users to filter images by category and view them in a lightbox with next and previous navigation.

 ---